Volvo S90 T8 Twin Engine engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-The hybrid powertrain seems to suit the Volvo S90’s relaxed and composed feel.
-The ability to drive electric at up to 78mph is deeply impressive and means that, theoretically, you could complete your daily commute using no petrol.
-We think the S90 is best left in hybrid mode, when the soft ride and comfortable seats combine to while away the hours.
+The T8 hybrid powertrain seems to suit the Volvo S90’s relaxed and composed feel.
+The ability to drive in electric mode at up to 78mph is impressive and means that you could complete your daily commute using no petrol at all.

 Volvo S90 T8 engine, 0-62mph and acceleration

-At 2,000kg, the T8 Twin Engine is by far the heaviest model in the S90 range, but it’s not lacking in performance.
-That’s because it offers the most power, with the 299bhp turbocharged and supercharged 2.0-litre four-cylinder engine combining with the 86bhp electric motor to deliver a total output of 385bhp.
+Weighing in at 2,000kg, the T8 Twin Engine is by far the heaviest model in the S90 range, but it’s not lacking performance.
+That’s because it also offers the most power, with the turbocharged and supercharged 2.0-litre four-cylinder engine combining with the electric motor to deliver a total output of 385bhp.

-It means that the S90 T8 will sprint from 0-62mph in just 5.1 seconds, before going on to reach a top speed of 155mph.
-While it’s undoubtedly brisk, the sheer size and weight of the S90 T8, along with the steering and chassis set-up, means that enthusiastic driving is out of the question.
+That means the S90 T8 will sprint from 0-62mph in just 5.1 seconds, before going on to reach a top speed of 155mph.
+While it’s brisk, the sheer size and weight of the S90 T8, along with the comfort-biased steering and chassis setup, mean it's more suited to cruising than enthusiastic driving.

 There’s an overriding sense that the S90 would prefer to take it easy, with the engine sounding rather coarse under load.
 Meanwhile, the eight-speed transmission occasionally gets bogged down when exiting corners or attempting an overtaking manoeuvre.